 FERRIS: Of course, here Mark is talking about Sheryl Sandberg, COO of Facebook.
 And she has her own take on this rule …

 And sometimes I’ll say, “David, you’re not moving fast enough,” and he’ll say, “You’re right.”
 I think Mark and I have that too.
 We are very different.
-We are separated by—obviously gender, 15 years, he’s my boss, he’s 15 years younger.
-Completely different personalities, completely different working styles—and I think’s that served Facebook well.
+We are separated by — obviously gender, 15 years, he’s my boss, he’s 15 years younger.
+Completely different personalities, completely different working styles — and I think that served Facebook well.

-FERRISS: Commandment number three: in order to scale, you have to do things that don’t scale.
+FERRISS: In order to scale, you have to do things that don’t scale.
 And this commandment came from the very first episode of Masters of Scale with Brian Chesky and that is what got me hooked on this podcast, because of how actionable the specific examples were.
-And it might sound counter-intuitive that you have to do things that don’t scale in order to scale but it’s really important that you get your hands dirty in the early days.
+And it might sound counterintuitive that you have to do things that don’t scale in order to scale, but it’s really important that you get your hands dirty in the early days.
 And specifically handcraft the experience for your handful of first few customers.
 And to use a term the cool kids like, to finesse all of the touchpoints.

-So every single separate interaction that your product or service has with your customer, if you were to look at it as say a slideshow or separate chapters, how can you optimize each of those?
+So every single separate interaction that your product or service has with your customer, if you were to look at it as, say, a slideshow or separate chapters, how can you optimize each of those?
 And to serve your customers one-by-one, you often take a concierge approach, and again, that is to perfect your prototype.
 At which point, then you can pour fuel on the fire to scale.
 But if you do it beforehand, you run into all sorts of problems.
-So, don’t stop until you know exactly what your perspective customers want.
+So, don’t stop until you know exactly what your prospective customers want.
 That’s what Airbnb CEO Brian Chesky did.

 CHESKY: And he asked us, “Where’s your business?”
 And I go, “What do you mean?”
 “Like where’s your traction?”
 And I go “We don’t have a lot of traction.”
-He goes, “Well people must be using it.”
+He goes, “Well, people must be using it.”
 I said, “There’s a few people in New York using it.”
 And he said something I’ll never forget.
 He said, “So your users are in New York and you’re still in Mountain View.”
 I said, “Yeah.”
-And he said, “What are you still doing here?”
-And I go, “What do you mean?”
-He said, “Go to your users.
-Get to know them.
-Get your customers one by one.”
-And I said, “But that won’t scale.
-If we’re huge and we have millions of customers, we can’t meet every customer.”
-And he said, “That’s exactly why you should do it now because this is the only time you’ll ever be small enough that you can meet all your customers, get to know them, and make something directly for them.”
+And he said,

 HOFFMAN: Brian and his co-founders followed his advice to the letter.